meteorcloudy/bazel/site/en/release/rule-compatibility.md

 Meanwhile, the rule itself can ship incompatible changes for their users as well.
 When combined with breaking changes in Bazel, upgrading the rule version and Bazel version can often be a source of frustration for Bazel users.
+This page covers how rules authors should maintain rule compatibility with Bazel to make it easier for users to upgrade Bazel and rules.

-## Manageable migration process
+## Manageable migration process {:#manageable-migration-process}

 While it's obviously not feasible to guarantee compatibility between every version of Bazel and every version of the rule, our aim is to ensure that the